 "Americana anthems for bad boyfriends and burning bridges."

 Elaina Christina writes songs about what happens when something that once felt right starts to come undone.
-With a smoky alto that carries both restraint and bite, she leans into guitar-driven country and Americana, focusing less on love stories and more on the patterns people fall into—and the moment you finally start to see them clearly.
+With a smoky alto that carries both restraint and bite, she works in guitar-driven country and Americana — less interested in love stories than in the patterns people fall into, and the moment you finally see them clearly.